LukasFuchs/GeoModBox.jl/docs/src/man/GESolution.md

 Ordinary and partial differential equations (ODEs and PDEs) can be solved through various approaches—occasionally *analytically*, but more commonly *numerically* due to their inherent complexity.
 Among numerical methods, prominent techniques include *integral*-based methods, such as the *finite element* and *spectral* methods, as well as the *finite difference* method.

-The ```GeoModBox.jl``` framework primarily employs the **finite difference method**.
+The ```GeoModBox.jl``` framework employs the **finite difference method**.
 While each numerical approach has its own strengths and limitations, the choice often depends on the user's familiarity and comfort with the method.
 Nonetheless, the finite difference method is relatively straightforward and pedagogically advantageous, as its discretized form closely resembles the original differential equations.
 Furthermore, it is computationally efficient, making it well-suited for performance-critical applications.

 In general, the finite difference method aims to approximate **differential operators** using finite differences derived from a Taylor series expansion.
 For further details, refer to the [lecture notes](https://lukasfuchs.wordpress.com/numerical-methods-in-geophysics/) or see the reference below.

 ## Staggered Finite Difference

 ... *finite difference approximation* ...
+Taylor expansion, forward, backward, central finite differencing, approximation of the partial differential equations ...

 To solve differential equations within a given domain using the finite difference method, it is first necessary to generate a *numerical grid* on which finite differences can be computed.
 The most straightforward approach is to discretize the domain using a *regular*, *uniform* grid, where the spacing between grid points is constant and all variables are defined at the same locations.
 Such grids are commonly used to solve equations like the Poisson equation, the heat equation, or advective transport equations.